 - Irregular hours.
 To a certain extent, real estate salespeople must be available when clients are.
 That occasionally means working nights and weekends.

 - Irregular income.
 Most real estate sales licensees earn commissions.
 Most commissions are paid only when money changes hands to buy or sell a property.
 Fringe benefits are rare.

 - Required paperwork.
-The sale of real estate involves contracts to complete, legal documents to file, signatures to obtain.
+The sale of real estate involves contracts to complete, legal documents to file, and signatures to obtain.
 Part of your job is staying on top of it all.

 Real estate is not for everyone, but for many people – particularly those who communicate well, and who are attentive to detail – it is a fulfilling and profitable career.
-They find the “ups” are thrilling, and the “downs” not so daunting.
+They find the “ups” are thrilling, and the “downs” are not so daunting.